The "gelled" material maintains its shape even as the PCM cycles between solid and liquid form. ..

 The international group, formed in 2004, promotes the use of high-quality phase change material and ..

-The Phase Change Matters e-mail newsletter, a first-place winner in the 2015 Digital PR Awards, delivers the latest news and research on phase change material and thermal energy storage every Friday.
+The Phase Change Matters e-mail newsletter, a first-place winner in the 2015 Digital PR Awards, delivers the latest news and research on phase change material and thermal energy storage every month.
+Beginning in January 2021, the newsletter is sponsored by the RAL Quality Association PCM, along with the continued support of PureTemp LLC.
 See the sample below or browse back issues.

 Builder Online takes an in-depth look at NexusHaus, one of 20 entries in the U.S. Department of Energy's Solar Decathlon 2015.
 Net zero energy use and water conservation are integral to the house, a co-production of a team of students from the University of Texas, Austin, and Technische Universitat Munchen, Germany.
 One goal is to reduce peak energy consumption by 80 percent through thermal energy storage.
 In summer, a rainwater-collecting tank will serve as a thermal storage unit for a system that will shift cooling to off-peak hours.